snaegle/typo3-tmpl_adw/README.md

 if you change scss files and commit them without running grunt (`$ grunt dist`), the css files won't get updated and - obviously - you can't expect to see changes in the front end.

 Run any grunt task with `--verbose` to get lots of cli output.

+# Applying RealURL configuration shipped with this extension

+To apply the shipped RealURL configuration the global configuration file has to be a symlink to the file in Configuration/System/realurl_conf

+In order to achieve this create the symlink in typo3conf with

+`ln -s ext/tmpl_adw/Configuration/System/realurl_conf.php realurl_conf.php`